vmware-tanzu/azure-log-analytics-nozzle-release/README.md

 ## Test

-You need [ginkgo](https://github.com/onsi/ginkgo) to run the test.
-Run the following command to execute test:
+Run the following command in `src` to execute tests:

 ```
-ginkgo -r
+go test -v -race ./...
 ```

 ## Additional Reference

 To collect syslogs and performance metrics of VMs in CloudFoundry deployment, a system metric provider is required.

-For PCF 2.0+, ['Bosh System Metrics Forwarder`](https://github.com/cloudfoundry/bosh-system-metrics-forwarder-release) has been included in your deployment, VM metrics will be forwarded to loggregator automatically.
+For PCF 2.0+, [`Bosh System Metrics Forwarder`](https://github.com/cloudfoundry/bosh-system-metrics-forwarder-release) has been included in your deployment, VM metrics will be forwarded to loggregator automatically.

 At the same time, you can also install [`BOSH Health Metric Forwarder`](https://github.com/cloudfoundry/bosh-hm-forwarder-release) manually if you're using older version.
 Please refer to its document for instructions. _Be advanced, we have noticed that it might occasionally conflict with `Azure OMS Agent`._